Welcome back to Spring 1!

 In Year 1, phonics sessions take place daily.
-Children are now working on Phase 5.
+Children will continue working on Phase 5.
 We have begun looking at alternative spellings for sounds e.g. 'igh' The children are now beginning to master these new sounds in reading first, and as their fluency develops, we will begin to see them using them correctly in their spelling.
 Children will be given weekly spellings based on their phonics and the Year 1 High Frequency words.

 During Phase 5, children will begin to learn new (different ways of spelling each sound) and alternative pronunciations for these: for example, learning that the grapheme ‘ow’ makes a different sound in ‘snow’ and ‘cow’.